 Civil society groups are likely to exert significant influence in the lead-up to February 2019's presidential election.
 The 23 June Movement and youth organisation Y'en a Marre, which helped frustrate former president Abdoulaye Wade's bid for a third term in 2012, have increasingly turned against his successor Macky Sall, although their influence will be moderated by the likely absence of a strong challenger.
-Protests are likely in response to perceived opposition suppression, particularly following the conviction of Dakar mayor Khalifa Sall, whose trial began in January 2018 after spending nearly 10 months in custody already.
+Protests are likely in response to perceived opposition suppression, particularly following the conviction of Dakar mayor Khalifa Sall.
 Protests are likely to feature fighting with security forces, small-scale arson, and throwing of projectiles, especially in Dakar.

 Vaccinations required to enter the country